-Throughout its investigative history, the agency staff has gained significant experience in a wide variety of chemical areas.
+Over its history, the agency staff has gained significant experience in a wide variety of chemical sectors.
 This institutional knowledge growth has resulted in highly trained and sophisticated investigative staff conversant in many areas of chemical and process safety.
-In fact, a number of chemicals and issues have been the subject of multiple deployments, indicating the importance of addressing critical safety trends throughout various industries, including the handling of toxic chemicals such as hydrogen fluoride, chlorine, ammonia, and phosgene and the mitigation of risks surrounding combustible dusts, reactive chemicals, oil and gas production, and hot work activities such as welding.
+In fact, a number of chemical hazards have been the subject of multiple deployments, indicating the importance of addressing critical safety trends throughout various industries, including the handling of toxic chemicals such as hydrogen fluoride, chlorine, ammonia, and phosgene and the mitigation of risks surrounding combustible dusts, reactive chemicals, oil and gas production, and hot work activities such as welding.